 Social Platforms are competing to dominate the live video sector through investment.
 The Wall Street Journal reports that in 2016 Facebook earmarked $2.2 million in payouts to various Internet celebrities to use Live.

-Comcast, who owns NBC Universal, recently invested $500 million in Snapchat’s IPO.
+Comcast, who owns NBC Universal, invested $500 million in Snapchat’s IPO.

-And just this week, the battle got ugly(ier), as Mark Zuckerberg announced, “We’re making the camera the first augmented reality platform,” right as as Snapchat released its World Lenses, ‘Live filters for just about anything.’
+And the battle got ugly(ier), when Mark Zuckerberg announced, “We’re making the camera the first augmented reality platform,” right as as Snapchat released its World Lenses, ‘Live filters for just about anything.’

 In any case, until there’s a clear ‘winner,’ pick the platform you think works best for your followers, and GO LIVE!